davidbmacias10/davidbmacias10.github.io/_books/Universe.md

 status: Finished
 ---

 I doubted myself, I doubted that I had made the right choice when choosing to pursue a degree in Physics.
 Janna Levin, astrophysicist, says she struggled and doubted herself too.
-Not only did this book convince to continue and complete my major, and gave me a soft spot for all things astrophysics related.
+Not only did this book convince me to continue and complete my major, it gave me a soft spot for all things astrophysics related.
 Love me some black holes and dark matter.